 VOLUNTEER TEAMS NEEDED

-NCBM is seeking volunteer healthcare providers to assist with the Alpha Omega Medical Ministry (ALOM) in Haiti.
-ALOM provides basic medical care to all Haitians in need of assistance.
+Baptists on Mission is seeking volunteer healthcare providers to assist with the Alpha Omega Medical Ministry (ALOM) in Haiti.
+ALOM provides basic medical care to Haitians in need of assistance.
 This ministry was founded by Haitian Doctors Vladimyr Roseau, his wife Merline, and her sister Francise Milien after the 2010 earthquake.
 ALOM offers both a fixed clinic in the town of Source Matelas, as well as multiple mobile sites surrounding this area.
 The number of patients needing care far exceeds the number of medical personnel available.

 Construction and evangelism teams can choose to assist Pastor Rene Romil, a church planter in Saintard, who is working with several other church planters in the area.
 Teams can help build a vocational training center that will teach skills that help open new job opportunities, build temporary chapels in outlying villages, lead crusades, or do street evangelism.